Sweet Promised Land by Robert Laxalt

 He was one of the first two Nevadans to be inducted into the Nevada Writers Hall of Fame in 1988.

-The exhibit will be available for viewing throughout 2007.
+The exhibit was available for viewing throughout 2007.

 In 2007, the University of Nevada, Reno's Summer Scholars Project selected Sweet Promised Land for the incoming freshmen of the Class of 2011, as a shared reading and discussion experience.